FlorianClaudiuG/LocalhostNumberGuessingGame/README.md

 thread.

 The admin client uses a separate port when connecting.
 It is able to request the list of current players on the server.

+A flowchart detailing the process was also part of the submission.